Written by Dr Jane Williams, Dr Tessa Grigg and Bindy Cummings

 There is no need to be in a hurry for your baby to sit.
 Nature will determine the timing.
 For now, simply help your little one to develop a brain and body ready for movement and sitting by providing the right environment:

-• Lots of tummy time helps develop head control, visual fixation and tracking skills.
+- Tummy Time: Lots of tummy timehelps develop head control, visual fixation and tracking skills.
 If your baby is sitting and not creeping/crawling, try to encourage more tummy time.
 This could be tricky if your baby is able to sit herself up without your help, as she will just keep doing this!
 Don’t stress, but when the opportunity arises, encourage tummy time by playing lots of tummy games.
 Free tummy time video here.

-• Vestibular stimulation – rocking, rolling, spinning, dancing, moving aid in the maturation of the balance organs and help with the development of a good posture.
+- Vestibular stimulation: Rocking, rolling, spinning, dancing and moving, aid in the maturation of the balance organs and help with the development of good posture.
 Free baby balance video here.

-• Massage – stimulates blood supply to the muscles of the body and helps development of muscle tone which is important for smooth and coordinated movement.
+- Massage: Stimulates blood supply to the muscles of the body and helps the development of muscle tone, so important for smooth and coordinated movement.

-• For hundreds more fun and loving ideas and activities to help your baby’s development, watch our entirely free ABSK online videos for parents and babies, (Australia and New Zealand only).
-It is highly recommended by doctors, paediatricians, early childhood experts and the Maternal Child and Family Health Nurses Association.
+- For hundreds of fun and loving ideas and activities to help your baby’s development, watch our entirely free ABSK online videos for parents and babies.
+This 12-part series is highly recommended by doctors, paediatricians, early childhood experts and the Maternal Child and Family Health Nurses Association.

-Dr Jane Williams (PhD, BMgt, RN(Paeds)) is a Director for GymbaROO- KindyROO and is one of Australia’s leading experts on baby and child development.
+Dr Jane Williams (PhD, BMgt, RN(Paeds)) is one of Australia’s leading experts on baby and child development.

 Dr Tessa Grigg (PhD, B.Ed (Tchng Primary and ECE) is the Research and Education Manager for GymbaROO-KindyROO.